ghunteranderson/payara-issue-5594/README.md

 # Noteworthy Files
 * `CdiExtension.java` - defines a readiness check using CDI portable extensions
+* `AnnotatedClassHealthCheck.java` - defines a readiness check using an annotated class
+* `AnnotatedProducerHealthCheck.java` - defines readiness checks using field and method producers
 * `BeansApi.java` - defines an API listing all `HealthCheck` beans

 # Running Project